 Wear something comfortable, but ladies, please don't wear open-toed shoes.
 As you are learning, there will inevitably be occasions when, yes, he might step on your toes.
 (You will learn how to dance with him so that your toes are always clear.)
 Also, ladies, don't wear your actual wedding shoes to the first lesson, though if you have similar heels, they are fine.
 A good rule is just to wear comfortable shoes, but not flip flops or sandals, as they make dancing more difficult.

 What is the instructor's background, training and references?

-A certified dance instructor for more than twenty years (Ballroom, Latin, Ballet, and Jazz), Studio director Peter Jones is a Broadway Theater Institute Faculty Fellow and an instructor with and on the Board of Directors of the Manhattan Dance/ Theater and the Advisory Board of Musical Mondays Theater Lab.
+A certified dance instructor for more than twenty years (Ballroom, Latin, Ballet, and Jazz), Studio director and lead instructor Peter Jones is a Broadway Theater Institute Faculty Fellow and an instructor with and on the Board of Directors of the Manhattan Dance/ Theater and the Advisory Board of Musical Mondays Theater Lab.
 He has taught at Fred Astaire, Pierre Dulaine's Dance Studio, Broadway Dance Center, HB Studio, American Youth Theater, Cornell University, Columbia University, at Trinity College (Dublin, Ireland), in London and at Lincoln Center.
 He is staff/ Faculty of the Theater Workshop and Manhattan Dance/Theater.
 Peter trained under Pierre Dulaine, Cailin Heffernan, and Lyle Bradshaw.
 He founded the AmericanYouthTheater with Erich Rausch

 The teachers he hires are all certified dance instructors whom he trains specifically for wedding dance instruction.